-Ms. Medina Sarah Torabally and Mr. Krishen Patten were appointed as directors during the financial year.
+Mrs. Vandana Sandya Nathoo was appointed as director during the financial year.
 All new directors are given an induction pack, which comprises the offering and constitutive documents and the minutes of the last meeting of the Board.
 An introductory meeting is organised to explain the business activities of the Fund and its governing policies.
 The other directors as well as the Company Secretary are readily available to answer any queries that newly appointed directors may have with respect to the Fund.